-Babies have an increased chance of going through withdrawal if they have been exposed to alcohol close to delivery, the baby may go through withdrawl.
-Symptoms can include tremors, increased muscle tone, restlessness and excessive crying.*
+Babies have an increased chance of going through withdrawal if they have been exposed to alcohol close to delivery.
+Symptoms of withdrawal can include tremors, increased muscle tone, restlessness and excessive crying.

 How will I know if alcohol has hurt my baby?

-If you are worried about the amount of alcohol you have drank during pregnancy, it is important to discuss this with your healthcare provider.
+It is important to discuss the amount of alcohol you have had during pregnancy with your healthcare provider.
 Your healthcare provider may offer ultrasounds to look for birth defects and to watch the baby’s growth.
-However, an ultrasound cannot tell if alcohol has caused intellectual disabilities, learning difficulties, or if it will affect future behavior.
+Ultrasound cannot tell if alcohol has caused intellectual disabilities, learning difficulties, or if it will affect future behavior.

-Once your baby is born, tell your pediatrician about your alcohol use during pregnancy.
-Your child can then be evaluated for effects of prenatal alcohol exposure.
-Some of the problems caused by prenatal alcohol exposure, such as learning difficulties and behavioral problems are more likely to be identified as your child gets older.
-Your child’s health care provider can continue to monitor your child over time.
+It is also a good idea to tell your pediatrician about your alcohol use during pregnancy.
+Your child can be evaluated for effects of prenatal alcohol exposure.
+Some of the problems caused by prenatal alcohol exposure, such as learning difficulties and behavioral problems, are more likely to be identified as your child gets older.
+Your child’s healthcare provider can continue to monitor your child over time.

 Is there any hope for a baby who has been exposed to alcohol throughout pregnancy?